-An informative talk about the legacy of Shirley Baker took place at Tate Modern, London as part of the book launch of a new book entitled Shirley Baker by Lou Stoppard, writer and editor.
-Stoppard led the panel consisting of Dr Sabina Jaskot-Gill, Senior Curator Photography at the National Portrait Gallery and John van Aitken, photographer and Principal Lecturer in Media at University of Central Lancashire.
+An informative talk about the legacy of Shirley Baker took place at Tate Modern, London as part of the launch of a new book entitled Shirley Baker by Lou Stoppard, writer and editor.
+Stoppard led the panel, consisting of Dr Sabina Jaskot-Gill, Senior Curator Photography at the National Portrait Gallery and John van Aitken, photographer and Principal Lecturer in Media at University of Central Lancashire.

-Lou Stoppard’s new book features some of the lesser known work by Shirley.
-The artist may be primarily known for her street photography but there is much more to her body of work; her subjects included dogs, children, Japan and France, and an increasing interest in youth culture, particularly in London.
-While working on her book, Stoppard spent many days with Shirley’s daughter, painstakingly sifting through the huge archive of work.
-A wealth of surprising images were discovered plus a essays and notes.
+Lou Stoppard’s new book features some of the lesser-known work by Shirley.
+The artist may be primarily known for her street photography but there is much more to her body of work; her subjects included dogs, children, Japan and France, and an increasing interest in youth culture, particularly in London after she moved to Camden.
+Shirley remained interested in the street, and the areas bohemian feel and the prevalence of punks at that time, provided captivating subject matter.